-Start being honest if your drinking is out of hand or you are indulging in too many party drugs.
-These both contribute to poor sleep and exhaustion, which, again, can leave you paranoid and on edge.
+Start being honest with yourself if your drinking is out of hand, or you are indulging in too many party drugs.
+These both contribute to poor sleep and exhaustion and work as depressants, both of which can leave you paranoid and on edge.

-The brain does not seem to have evolved as fast as society.
-It can react to life stress the same as it would to being attacked by a leopard – it triggers the ‘fight or flight’ mode.
+The brain does not seem to have evolved as fast as society has.
+It can react to modern life stress the same as it once would to being attacked by a leopard.
+Namely it triggers the ‘fight or flight’ mode.

 The rush of cortisol and other hormones this creates puts us on red alert, scanning for further danger.

 ‘Cognitive distortions‘ are when, without even realising it, our mind warps reality.
 Some examples are black and white thinking, doom and gloom thoughts, and fortune-telling.